VanishedAIR/BrainHive/README.md

 ## ⚠️ Academic Disclaimer

-This is a student project created for educational purposes at Florida State University.
+This is a student project created for educational purposes at California State University - Long Beach.
 It is not a commercial product and is not intended for production use.
 Some features may be simplified or incomplete compared to professional applications.

 ## Third-Party Services Notice